Oxygen toxicity: Normobaric setting

 Bronchopulmonary dysplasia is reversible in the early stages by use of break periods on lower pressures of oxygen, but it may eventually result in irreversible lung injury if allowed to progress to severe damage.
 One or two days of exposure without oxygen breaks are needed to cause such damage.

 Retinopathy of prematurity is largely preventable by screening.
 Current guidelines require that all babies of less than 32 weeks gestational age or having a birth weight less than 1.5 kg should be screened for retinopathy of prematurity at least every two weeks.
 The National Cooperative Study in 1954 showed a causal link between supplemental oxygen and retinopathy of prematurity, but subsequent curtailment of supplemental oxygen caused an increase in infant mortality.
 To balance the risks of hypoxia and retinopathy of prematurity, modern protocols now require monitoring of blood oxygen levels in premature infants receiving oxygen.

 Careful titration of dosage to minimise delivered concentration while achieving the desired level of oxygenation will both minimise the risk of oxygen toxicity damage and the amount of oxygen used for long term therapy.
+A typical target for oxygen saturation when receiving oxygen therapy, would be in the range of 91-95%, in both term and preterm infants.